 A group of short vertical radiators is presented in Fig 22.47.
 Illustrations A and B are for top and center loading.
 A capacitance hat is shown in each example.
 The hat should be as large as practical to increase the radiation resistance of the antenna and improve the bandwidth.
 The wire in the loading coil is chosen for the largest gauge consistent with ease of winding and coil-form size.
-The larger wire diameters will reduce the resistive (I2R) losses in the system.
+The larger wire diameters will reduce the resistive (IR) losses in the system.
 The coil-form material should have a medium or high dielectric constant.
 Phenolic or fiberglass tubing is entirely adequate.

 A base-loaded vertical is shown at C of Fig 22.47.
 The primary limitation is that the high current portion of the vertical exists in the coil rather than the driven element.
-With center loading, the portion of the antenna below the coil carries high the effective height of the vertical antenna.
+With center loading, the portion of the antenna below the coil carries high current, and in the top-loaded version the entire vertical element carries high current.
+Since the high-current part of the antenna is responsible for most of the radiating, base loading is the least effective of the three methods.
+The radiation resistance of the coil-loaded antennas shown is usually less than $16~\Omega$ .